feniix/example-gatekeeper-opa/README.md

 ## Why?

-This is a demo to show how to use gatekeeper, generally speaking all modern deployments of nginx ingress come with a validation webhook prevents duplicate hosts out of the box, so this is completely unneeded.
+This is a demo to show how to use gatekeeper, generally speaking all modern deployments of nginx ingress come with a validation webhook that prevents duplicate hosts out of the box, so this is completely unneeded.

 ## Install local tooling